polycarpou/day1deploy/README.md

 ## Goal:

 To add yourself to the student section of the FlatironSchool.com and create your profile page.
 You will be working in a team of 4 people.
-At the end of the project, you'll have 4 new html files in the students directory one for each student.
+At the end of the project, you'll have 4 new html files in the students directory, one for each student.

 ## Deliverable: